Wildlife returning to Sydney

 Maintaining genetic diversity is important and will be achieved by sourcing a diversity of founders based on expert advice; ensuring an adequate size of founding population; and the ongoing exchange of animals between populations, if genetic monitoring indicates this is required.

 How many feral-free areas will National Parks and Wildlife Service be establishing?

 Shanes Park will be one of 7 feral-free areas in total in New South Wales managed by National Parks and Wildlife Service.

 Three sites located at Sturt National Park (2 x 2000 hectares), Mallee Cliffs National Park (9570 hectares) and the Pilliga State Conservation Area (5,822 hectares) are being delivered with project partners, Australian Wildlife Conservancy (AWC) and UNSW, operating as Wild Deserts.

 - western Sydney – Shanes Park reserve

 - north-east NSW – Ngambaa Nature Reserve

 - south-east NSW – in the Eden-Bombala region, reserve to be confirmed.

-Combined with the Reintroduction of Locally Extinct Mammals (RoLEM) sites, eventually 65,000 hectares of predator free safe havens will exist in NSW national parks.
-These feral free areas will deliver a measurable benefit for more than 50 threatened animal species.
+Once all 7 sites are operating, there will be almost 65,000 hectares of predator free safe havens will exist in NSW national parks.
+These feral-free areas will deliver a measurable benefit for more than 50 threatened animal species.